aoterodelaroza/acpdb/README.md

 expression `regexp.s` (awk style).
 If `regexp.s` is not given, add all files in the directory with POSCAR extension.
 If the structures already exist in the database, the insertion is not carried out and the corresponding structure files are not read.
-The inserted structures can be prefixe

 If PROPERTY_TYPE is present, insert properties corresponding to each of the structures inserted.
 The property type is given by `prop.s`